 Malga Prato Piazza / Almhütte Plätzwiese

-Alpine pasture hut surrounded by meadows, situated on trail 40a.
-They serve local South Tyrolean cuisine.
+Malga Prato Piazza is an alpine pasture hut surrounded by meadows, situated along trail 40a.
+They serve local South Tyrolean cuisine, wine, and beer.

-Mountain refuge on the Alta Via 3 long-distance trail, overlooking the Cristallo Group.
-Rifugio Vallandro is positioned next to Forte Prato Piazza, a ruin of a WWI Austro-Hungarian fortress.
+Rifugio Vallandro is a mountain refuge on the Alta Via 3 long-distance trail, overlooking the Cristallo Group.
+Rifugio Vallandro stands next to Forte Prato Piazza, an Austro-Hungarian fortress ruin dating back to the First World War.

 How to Get to Prato Piazza

-At Ponticello/Brückele, there’s a paid car park and a toll gate.
+At Ponticello/Brückele, there’s a pay-and-display car park and a toll gate.

-There are road restrictions in place between July 10 and September 10 in Pragser Tal.
+There are road restrictions in place between July 10 and September 10 in Braies Valley/Pragser Tal.

 However, you can still drive up to the plateau before 9:30 am or after 4 pm.